Venture Capital’s Newfound Role in Defense Technology

 Julia DeWahl, Antares Industries

-However, while defense presents attractive investment opportunities, it also comes with notable challenges.
-Sales cycles to secure government contracts can stretch over several years, and navigating this “valley of death” is often bogged down by approval processes and bureaucracy.
-Further, to succeed, startups must develop commercially viable solutions that address real military needs and deliver strategic impact.
+To succeed, startups must develop commercially viable solutions that address real military needs and deliver strategic impact.
 Understanding these dynamics and which products can be practically applied is complex and often non-obvious.
-Further, while the DOD has made progress in recognizing the tech sector’s role in defense innovation, considerable work remains to overcome regulatory and procurement barriers.
+While the DOD has made progress in recognizing the tech sector’s role in defense innovation, considerable work remains to overcome regulatory and procurement barriers.

 Despite the hurdles, the partnership between venture capital and national security is likely here to stay.
-Innovation has always been key to safeguarding democracy, and venture capital’s risk-taking model — focused on identifying home runs but accepting write-offs gracefully — aligns well with the risk profile taken on by these startups and their bold experimentation.
+Innovation has always been key to safeguarding democracy, and venture capital’s risk-taking model, focused on identifying home runs but accepting write-offs gracefully, aligns well with the risk profile taken on by these startups and their bold experimentation.

 Learn More